verifyica-team/pipeliner/examples/extensions/README.md

-`# IPC Pipeline Examples
+# Example Extension Pipelines

-This directory has example pipelines using various languages and Pipeliner IPC.
+This directory has example pipelines using various languages packaged as extensions and Pipeliner IPC.

 Disabled by default since ...